 These surveys are quite unique and unlike other kinds of surveys.
 The reason for this difference is the timeline for releasing these surveys.
 As the name implies, the Product Development Survey helps to determine the public perception of a particular product.
 Enquires are made while the product is still in its stage of development or nearing completion.
 A product development survey helps to evaluate the feasibility and viability of a product or service.

 Before rolling out a product for mass production, companies usually release samples of that product to the public.
 In most cases, the samples go to pre-existing customers, retailers, and other relevant individuals.
 The same concept goes for service providers.
 If a business is offering a new service, a selected number of customers test-run them and give feedback.

 This survey helps to determine several details about a new product.
-The surveys reveal what people think of the design, color, and usability, among other things.
+The surveys could reveal what people think of the design, color, and usability, among other things.
 Also, a properly crafted product or service can help determine an appropriate price for the product or service.
 Therefore, businesses can include such findings in the financial plan of their product.
-(Insert a picture of a product development survey)

 Product development surveys could be in the form of questionnaires, physical interviews, volunteer sampling, open-house food tasting, etc. Typically, the questions presented in this survey are specific, addressing features and specific details.
 Customers who participate in this survey are given multiple choice answers to select from and in some cases supply reasons behind their answers.
 This feature allows customers to be as expressive as possible.